vatsaaa/mtech/semester_2/irl/assignments/README.md

 ## 📄 License & Usage

-This project is developed for academic purposes as part of the Information Retrieval and Logic course.
+This project is developed for academic purposes as part of the Information Retrieval course.
 The implementation demonstrates advanced concepts in:

 - **Edit Distance Algorithms**: Standard Levenshtein vs. Weighted approaches
 - **Domain-Specific Optimization**: Custom weights for legal terminology